aws-powertools/powertools-lambda-python/docs/core/event_handler/appsync.md

 ### Amplify GraphQL Transformer

-Assuming you have [Amplify CLI installed](https://docs.amplify.aws/cli/start/install){target="_blank" rel="nofollow"}, create a new API using `amplify add api` and use the following GraphQL Schema.
+Assuming you have [Amplify CLI installed](https://docs.amplify.aws/cli/start/install){target="_blank"}, create a new API using `amplify add api` and use the following GraphQL Schema.

 <!-- AppSync resolver decorator is a concise way to create lambda functions to handle AppSync resolvers for multiple `typeName` and `fieldName` declarations. -->